Vietnam veterans sue U.S. military for discharge upgrades over PTSD

 After repeatedly running into cases of veterans with PTSD who were effectively being denied benefits because of their condition, the students realized they were facing a bigger problem, said one of the interns, who goes by the name V Prentice.

-"We realized the (Defense Department) discharge upgrade boards wasn't the place to find justice because there were not consistent and medically appropriate standards being applied there," Prentice said.
+"We realized the VA wasn't the place to find justice because there were not consistent and medically appropriate standards being applied there," Prentice said.

-(This version of the story was corrected to show appeals to Defense Department discharge upgrade boards, not Veterans Administration)

 (Reporting by Scott Malone; Editing by Barbara Goldberg and Grant McCool)